Unboundedness of some higher Euler classes: Preliminaries

-In the case of $T^3$, it is also known that $\Homeo_0(T^3) \cong T^3$.
 We remark that Hatcher's original proof was in the PL category, but (as noted by Hatcher) this is equivalent to the topological category by the triangulation theorems of Bing and Moise \cite{Bing, Moise}.
-Ivanov's proof of the theorem above is for groups of diffeomorphisms, but an argument due to Cerf, together with Hatcher's later proof of the the Smale conjecture implies that the inclusion of $\Diff(M^3)$ into $\Homeo(M^3)$ is a homotopy equivalence; this makes the smooth category equivalent as well.
+Ivanov's proof of the theorem above is for groups of diffeomorphisms, but an argument due to Cerf, together with Hatcher's later proof of the Smale conjecture implies that the inclusion of $\Diff(M^3)$ into $\Homeo(M^3)$ is a homotopy equivalence; this makes the smooth category equivalent as well.

 McCullough--Soma \cite{MS} proved $\Homeo_0(M) \cong S^1$ for the small Seifert-fibered non-Haken manifolds with $\H^2 \times \R$ and $\widetilde{SL(2,\R)}$ geometries.
-For spherical manifolds, (and for prime 3-manifolds in general) it is conjectured that the inclusion $\isom(M) \to \Homeo(M)$ is a homotopy equivalence, and this is known to be true in most cases by work of Ivanov \cite{Ivanov sp} and later Hong, Kalliongis, McCullough and Rubinstein.
-See \cite{HKMR} for references and a detailed exposition, as well as a table of homotopy types of $\isom(M)$ for the known cases.
-In several of these, rotation of the fibers gives a homotopically nontrivial $\SO(2)$ subgroup which is a factor of $\pi_1$, hence examples to which Theorem \ref{fibered thm} applies.
+For spherical manifolds, Bamler-Kleiner's recent proof of the Smale conjecture \cite{BK} shows that the inclusion $\isom(M) \to \Homeo(M)$ is always a homotopy equivalence (and gives a new proof of contractibility of $\Homeo_0(M)$ when $M$ is hyperbolic).
+This gives many examples of manifolds satisfying the condition of Theorem \ref{fibered thm}, including various families of lens spaces and several manifolds with non-cyclic fundamental group.
+See \cite{HKMR} for a table of of homotopy types of isometry groups for spherical manifolds, as well as a good exposition on the problem and a proof (independent of Bamler--Kleiner) applicable in many specific cases.